Bullying in the Workplace

 Do your job well, and find personal and professional satisfaction in meeting your work objectives.
 Find activities outside of work that inspires and motivates you, whether it is a sport, a hobby, church-related, or family-oriented activities.

 If the bullying persists or gets worse, speak with your human resource department, or your union representative.
 Record all bullying incidents that have occurred.
-Be clear and be specific about the actual incident, the location, and the date and time when it occurred.
+Be clear and be specific about the actual incident, the location, and the date and time when they occurred.
 Be sure to include the names of witnesses.
 Include how the incident made you feel, how it affected your work, and if you needed professional help after it happened.

-If you feel you have been manipulated into acting unjustly or speaking disgracefully against another person, review the role you played in the situation.
+If you have been manipulated into acting unjustly or speaking disgracefully against another person, review the role you played in the situation.
 What is it about yourself that has led you to believe the manipulator?
 Are you swayed by popular opinion, or have you buckled under peer pressure?

 Ask yourself how you might feel if you were the targeted person.
 Then ask yourself what you might do differently next time.
 Stand up for yourself, and take responsibility.
 The workplace is intended to be a respectful and productive environment.
 How are you contributing to this respectful and productive environment?